Gaming on your Amazon Fire TV? You have more controller options than you might think.

 The Amazon Fire TV controller takes two AA batteries, so you should stock up on those if you plan on becoming a heavy gamer.

 Xbox 360 Wired Controller

-The wired version of the Xbox 360 controller works nearly flawlessly with the Amazon Fire TV.
+The wired version of the Xbox 360 controller works nearly flawlessly with the first generation of Amazon Fire TV.
 Simply plug in the controller to the USB port on the back of your Amazon Fire TV and you're good to go.
 With the second generation, you may need to go into settings and ensure that USB debugging is turned off before the system will find the controller.